-If they don’t charge because you must buy an insurance or commission based investment then I think you should be wary.
+If they don’t charge because you must buy an insurance or commission-based investment then I think you should be wary.
 I have seen where what I would see as an assessment was used to justify a sale of some financial product.
 It was not delivered by someone working in a fiduciary capacity nor who had any financial planning credentials.

 10. What investment philosophy does the financial planner believe in?

-If you’re financial plan is going to be tied to the investment management of the firm this is an important question.
+If your financial plan is going to be tied to the investment management of the firm this is an important question.
 If you plan to be open to other financial professionals managing your investments this question can be put off until later.

 They should also ask you whether investing according to your social values and life passions is important to you?
 If you say yes, they should talk about their capability to support those goals rather than telling you why you will make less money.
 I was once told that I should invest in the advisor’s proprietary investments and that I could give the money to charity later.
 I had expressed wanting to invest in companies that supported women and minorities in their hiring.
 That did not seem to be charitable in my mind.